AlexIoannides/kubernetes-mlops/README.md

 Which saves us from having to use multiple commands to delete each component individually.
 Refer to the [official documentation for the Kubernetes API](https://kubernetes.io/docs/home/) to understand the contents of this YAML file in greater depth.

-## Installing Ksonnet
+## Using Ksonnet to Define and Deploy our ML Model Scoring Service

 Seldon uses [Ksonnet](https://ksonnet.io) - a templating system for configuring Kubernetes to deploy applications.
-Although we haven't made extenisve use of it thus far, the standard way of defining and creating pods and services on Kubernetes is by posting YAML files to the Kubernetes API - e.g. `py-flask-ml-score-api/py-flask-ml-score.yaml`, that was discussed in-passing above.
+Although we haven't made extensive use of it thus far, the standard way of defining and creating pods and services on Kubernetes is by posting YAML files to the Kubernetes API - e.g. `py-flask-ml-score-api/py-flask-ml-score.yaml` - this was discussed in-passing above.
 These can grow quite large and be hard to manage, especially when it comes to composing complicated deployments.
-This is where Ksonnet comes in - by allowing you to define naturally composable Kubernetes application components using templated JSON-object configuration files, instead of having to write a 'wall of YAML' for every deployment.
+This is where Ksonnet comes in - by allowing you to compose Kubernetes application components using templated JSON-object configuration files, instead of having to write a 'wall of YAML' for every deployment.

+### Installing Ksonnet

 The easiest way to install Ksonnet (on Mac OS X) is to use Homebrew,

 ```bash
 brew install ksonnet/tap/ks